How does co-op preschool work?

 Do you have a babes-in-arms or parental leave policy?

-We allow one babe-in-arms per day of class, as long as the infant can be carried or worn in a carrier at all times, up until 6 months of age.
+We allow one babe-in-arms per day, as long as the infant can be carried or worn in a carrier at all times, up until 6 months of age.
 We also have a parental leave policy which offers some time off in your child’s first year.

 Will vaccinations be required?